 Discharging a firearm into a house, dwelling, business, or public building is a felony punishable by 2 to 20 years in the state penitentiary.

 It is illegal to possess a sawed-off shotgun (barrel less than 18 inches) or a sawed-off rifle (barrel less than 16 inches or total length less than 26 inches).
 Possessing a sawed-off weapon in a felony punishable by a maximum of 2 years in prison.

-Armor piercing ammunition is prohibited by law, and manufacturing, importing, selling, or advertising these restricted bullets in Oklahoma, except for lawful military or law enforcement use, is a felony that carries a maximum sentence of 10 years in jail and a fine of up to $10,000.
+Armor piercing ammunition is prohibited by law, and manufacturing, importing, selling, or advertising these restricted bullets, except for lawful military or law enforcement use, is a felony that carries a maximum sentence of 10 years in jail and a fine of up to $10,000.